SandroNizharadze/Jobsight/docs/vercel_deployment.md

 2. Check that the Vercel Python runtime is specified correctly in `vercel.json`
 3. Verify that `runtime.txt` is properly formatted
 4. If you encounter package discovery issues, ensure that no `pyproject.toml` file exists in your project
+5. For dependency issues, try using the `--no-deps` flag when installing packages
+6. Consider disabling features that require problematic dependencies (like Pillow)

 ### Deployment Process Issues